easypaysy/easypaysy.github.io/_posts/2019-12-21-the-curse-of-knowing-bitcoin-all-too-well.md

 Bitcoin is not meant only for those of us that enjoy math puzzles and rise to every intelectual challenge.

-The first users of radio were electronic enthusiasts that assembled their own radios, could distinguish a Yaggi antena from a two pole and enjoyed the technology for the sake of itself.
+The first users of radio were electronic enthusiasts that assembled their own devices, could distinguish a Yaggi antena from a dipole and enjoyed the technology for the sake of itself.

 They were a necessary first step.
 But they didn't make radio the mass phenomenon it would become years laters.
 Regular people did.
 People that didn't know more about the internals of their radio devices than you do about the internals of your car's carburetor.

 The success of radio, tv, dvd, ... was built on ignorance, not expertise.

-It isn't until a technology, any technology is easy enough for regular, even somewhat dumb people to use it, when it becomes a real success.
+It isn't until a technology -any technology- is easy enough for regular people to use it, that it becomes a widespread success.

-Getting more people aboard the Bitcoin train is not about teaching them all that you know.
+Getting more people aboard the Bitcoin train is not about teaching them **everything** that you know.
 It is about making sure that they don't need to learn that much to use it productively.

 That is where easypaysy fits in.